karinfdez/serverless-aws-lambda/README.md

 # Serverless AWS Lambda Project

 ## Introduction
-This repository contains the project I developed form scratch while taking the "Serverless with AWS Lambda" course.
-The project showcases various AWS Lambda functions, deployment strategies, and serverless application models that I learned through the course.
+This repository hosts a project I developed from scratch while taking the 'Serverless with AWS Lambda' course.
+It illustrates the configuration of the API Gateway using the Serverless platform, which proxies to a Lambda function.
+This Lambda function in turn proxies requests to Express, which handles route determination.

 ## Course Overview
 The course covered a comprehensive range of topics essential for understanding and implementing serverless architectures with AWS Lambda.
 Here’s a brief overview of what I learned: